By April Maclaga

 One element I am considering in my study is the value of delight to facilitate connections and increase the enjoyment and fun in the designed experience.
 Where can delight be created in an experience?
-To investigate this, I created a journey map representing a typical scenario in the physical space and identified interaction points along the path to explore (see Figure 1).
+To investigate this, I created a journey map representing a typical scenario in the physical space and identified interaction points along the path to explore (Figure A).
 For example, what if something delightful occurs at the water fountain that could cause people to talk to each other?

 We are all capable of initiating conversations with another and, in so doing, may discover a delightful element that ultimately leads to a meaningful connection.
 Sometimes we just need a little prompting.

 Chen, Nina.
 “Friendship is Important to Older Adults.”, September 22, 2015, http://missourifamilies.org/features/agingarticles/agingfeature11.htm.

 Drago, Emily.
 “The Effect of Technology on Face-to-Face Communication.”
 The Elon Journal of Undergraduate Research in Communications, vol. 6, no. 1, 2015, pp. 13-19.